Programmeerman/platformer/README.md

 5. The project is now editable
 ## FAQ
 ### Are you releasing for macOS or Linux?
 Currently not, since I only run Windows.
+However, you can use an app like Wine to use this in an emulator, but don't report issues complaining about the emulator.
 ### Web version?
 Coming soon!